artyom-ukhabin/AdviceMeAgain/README.md

 # Deploy
 * MANDATORY: add build recommendations rake tasks in init script
 * MANDATORY: assets are not clearing between deploys
+* provide full support for puma and systemd, get rid of puma-capistrano pumactl restart command
+* learn about puma/bundle binaries to run command in systemd daemon more properly
+* check if puma restarting properly by pumactl without daemonization
 * some issues, described in the different place

 # Phase 3